The Great Smoky Mountain’s Waterfall Hiking Guide for Families

 Wildlife/ Bears

-This area has dense forested land, home to many wild animals including turkeys, hogs, deer and black bears.
+This area has dense forested land, home to many wild animals including turkeys, wild hogs, deer and black bears.
 Yes, there are a lot of bears!
 An estimate 1,500 wild black bears live in the Great Smoky Mountains.
 It is a common occurrence to see them while visiting.
-Both times we’ve vacationed the area, people in our party have spotted bears at a distance.
+Both times we’ve vacationed in the area, people in our party have spotted bears at a distance.

 Wild Black Bears

 Bear Safety Basics So let’s review some basic safety precautions.
-Remember DO NOT FEED THE BEARS and secure all your food.
+Remember DO NOT FEED THE BEARS and always secure your food.
 Garbage in past years was a major contributor to bear problems.
 If you happen to come across a bear, back away slowly and quietly.
 If a black bear approaches you, stand your ground and try to appear larger and commanding.
 Do not run or climb a tree, bears can easily out run and out climb you.
 A great book to read about a ranger’s unique experiences in the Smoky Mountains is Bear in the Backseat: Adventures of a Wildlife Ranger in the Great Smoky Mountains National Park by Kim DeLozier.
 It makes a great audio book to listen to while traveling or visiting the scenic loop at Cade’s Cove.
 Our family thoroughly enjoyed this entertaining book during our Spring Break vacation this year.

 BEST DAY HIKES IN THE GREAT SMOKY MOUNTAINS